ceejbot/aerogel/README.md

 aerogel
 =======

 A node.js control library for the [Crazyflie](http://wiki.bitcraze.se/projects:crazyflie:userguide:index) nano-copter.
+This is a work in progress!
+Your contributions are more than welcome.

 ## Installation